dojoengine/book/src/tutorial/onchain-chess/4-test.md

 4. Move `white_pawn_1` to (0,4)
 5. Move `black_pawn_2` to (1,5)
 6. Move `white_pawn_1` to (1,5)
-7. Occupy `black_pawn_2`
+7. Capture `black_pawn_2`

-To spawn the piece, use the `initiate_system` that we created.
-To move the piece, use `move_system` that we created.
-Need to check while running `move_system`, if we can able to occupy the right piece if chance.
+To place the pieces, use our `initiate_system`.
+For moving them, use the `move_system`.
+Remember to check if a piece can be captured when using `move_system`.

-Before you jump on the code, Do the as followings to make the integration test separate from original unit tests :
+Before we get to the code, set up your integration test like this:

-- Copy the tests below and paste them at the bottom of your `src/tests.cairo` file.
+- Copy the test below and add it to your `src/tests.cairo` file.
-- Create `test.cairo` at your src and update `lib.cairo` while adding `mod tests;` line.
+- Make a `test.cairo` in your src and update `lib.cairo` by adding the `mod tests;` line.

 ## Full Code